Australia: More progress towards renewables.

 Battery prime movers: Janus Electric

-Janus makes electric trucks and has just shown the first battery prime-mover suitable for their planned battery swap stations on the east coast.
+Janus makes electric trucks and has just shown the first battery prime mover suitable for their planned battery swap stations on the East Coast.

 (Janus unveils the first electric truck for the Australian east coast battery swap route: The Driven: 10 Feb 2022)